portworx/px-docs/launch-via-lighthouse.md

 ---
 layout: page
-title: "Create a PX-Enterprise Cluster"
+title: "Launch PX-Enterprise via Lighthouse"
 keywords: portworx, px-enterprise, cluster, container, storage
 sidebar: home_sidebar
 ---
-PX-Enterprise is a multi-cluster storage system that provides and manages storage for containerized workloads which run on-premises and in public clouds.
+Lighthouse is a management and GUI service that allows you to create PX clusters and launch PX nodes to join your clusters.
+You can then manage your PX clusters via the Lighthouse web interface.

-This section walks through installing and configuring a PX-Enterprise cluster.
+This section walks through installing and configuring a PX-Enterprise cluster via Lighthouse.
 In this example, you run the PX-Enterprise Docker container on server nodes.
 Running the container enables PX-Enterprise to aggregate storage capacity and monitor hardware for degradation and failure.
 Server nodes are joined into a cluster for the sake of high availability.
 You can use direct attached disks, storage arrays, or cloud volumes for the underlying storage.

 ## Step 1: Provision a cluster in the PX-Enterprise console

-Log in to the PX-Enterprise console.
+Log in to the PX-Enterprise Lighthouse console.
 If a cluster has not already been created for your account, click the **Manage Clusters** menu and then click **Manage Clusters**.

 ![Manage Clusters menu](images/clusters-manage-clusters-menu-updated-2.png "Manage Clusters menu")